NickKelly1/iterable/README.md

 `Collection` is similar to the native JavaScript `Array` class.

-Like an array, `Collection's` items exist in memory at all times.
+Like an array, `Collection's` values exist in memory at all times.

-`Collection` is memory heavy and *very* fast. `Collection` is even faster than the native JavaScript `Array` class in many situations.
+`Collection` is memory heavy and *very* fast. `Collection` is even faster than the native JavaScript `Array` class in many situations because it doesn't check for holes.

-`Collection's` methods cause instantaneous transformations of it's internal items, as opposed to `LazyCollection` which only runs transformations when items are requested.
+`Collection's` methods cause instantaneous transformations of it's internal values, as opposed to `LazyCollection` which only runs transformations when values are requested.

 ```ts
 import { collect } from '@nkp/iterable';